-- In an Excel spreadsheet presence of an excessive number of columns.
+- Presence of an excessive number of columns.

-- Using the disabled Macros of Excel into Access.
+- Using the disabled Macros of Excel in Access

-- Making use of the tool wizards while designing queries or any other objects.
+- Using the tool wizards while designing queries or any other objects.

-How To Fix Microsoft Access Subscript Out Of Range Error?
+How to Fix Subscript Out of Range Access Error?

-Subscript Out Of Range Error is not a very big issue that require so much of professional skill to fix.
-Generally, it occurs due to your silly mistakes in following the criteria of the Excel and Access application.
-So, review the below checklist to fix Access Subscript Out Of Range Error by making a few adjustment settings.
+This error message is not a very big issue that requires so much professional skill to fix.
+Generally, it occurs due to your silly mistakes in following the criteria of the Excel and Access applications.
+So, troubleshoot it by making a few adjustments to settings.

 Fix 1: Don’t Put Anything Over The Limit

-Firstly checks out how many numbers columns are there in your Excel spreadsheet?
-It’s important because MS Access table can’t contain more than 255 numbers of fields.
+Firstly checks out how many columns are there in your Excel spreadsheet.
+It’s important because the MS Access table can’t contain more than 255 numbers of fields.

 The best option to fix this issue is, by reducing the unwanted number of columns.
 Only keep the column that contains crucial data or which contains the primary key.

 The second step that you can take for this is splitting the Access database.

 Fix 2: Remove The Calculated Columns

-If your Excel workbook contains any calculated columns and you are directly transferring it on Access then it may generate Subscript Out Of Range Error.
+If your Excel workbook contains any calculated columns and you are directly transferring it on Access then it may generate MS Access subscript out of range error.
 As it is found that the Access database fails to translate the calculated or formatted Excel fields.

-So, for this firstly you need to copy the calculated column.
-After then only paste the value of the calculated columns into a new column.
+So, for this, you need to copy the calculated column.
+After that only paste the value of the calculated columns into a new column.
 At last, delete the calculated column.

 Fix 3: Make Your Excel or Access Error-Free First

-Just make a quick glance over complete of your Excel spreadsheet, so that no error is found in your Excel workbook.
+Just make a quick glance over the complete Excel spreadsheet, so that no error is found in your Excel workbook.

-It’s important to check because if you are importing an error contain Excel spreadsheet into Access then obviously the error will cause issues in your Access database too.
-As a result, you will get Subscript Out Of Range Error in Access.
+It’s important to check because if you are importing an error containing Excel spreadsheet into Access then obviously it will cause this error in your Access database too.
+As a result, you will get an Access import subscript out of range on your screen.
 So it’s better to check…..!